apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-kafka-avro-multi-quarkus/README.md

 ## Description

 A modification of quickstart project that deals with traveller processing carried by rules.
-Original example illustrates how easy it is to make the Kogito processes and rules to work with Apache Kafka sending messages to different topics.This one illustrate the usage of two features:
+The original example illustrates how easy it is to make the Kogito processes and rules work with Apache Kafka sending messages to different topics.
+This one demonstrates the usage of two features:

 * Default event marshalling override to use [Apache Avro](https://avro.apache.org/docs/current/index.html) rather than json.
 See `AvroEventMarshaller` and `AvroEventUnmashaller`
 * Disable Cloud event to directly publish the traveller object.
 By setting `kogito.messaging.as-cloudevents` to false